Weekly rides for every rider.

 - 2 hours.
 16-18 mph.

-T&T is led by the Violet Crown cycling team, and depart every Tuesday and Thursday morning at 7:00 am for 2 hours of steady riding at 16-18 mph.
-Riders should have experience riding in groups, be able to change a puncture and address minor mechanical issues.
+T&T is led by Violet Crown and departs every Tuesday and Thursday morning at 7:00 am for 2 hours of steady riding at 16-18 mph with a couple of sprint points.
+Riders should have experience riding in groups and be able to change a puncture.
 Routes vary and are meant to provide some steady tempo training hours.

 Sunday Violet Crown Ride